teuben/teunix/docs/astronomy-on-ubuntu.md

       apt autoclean

-And here is how to create a list of all possible packages (there are over 60,000) and installed packages.
-Useful if you like commands like **grep** to search for things:
+And here is how to create a list of all possible packages (there are over 60,000) and installed packages, good for *grep*-ing.

       apt-cache search  .  > apt-cache0.list
       apt-cache pkgnames   > apt-cache1.list